LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-The lowest unit price of an item in our index is 1.01.
+The lowest unit price of an item is 1.01.
 ![image](https://user-images.githubusercontent.com/60980933/112509885-869be680-8d56-11eb-9c2e-5935ff7437e8.png)

 #### Compute the highest(`max`) unit price of an item